-Staff who are concerned about the conduct of a colleague, including supply staff towards a pupil are undoubtedly placed in a very difficult situation.
+Staff who are concerned about the conduct of a colleague towards a pupil are undoubtedly placed in a very difficult situation.
 They may worry that they have misunderstood the situation and they will wonder whether a report could jeopardise their colleague's career.
 All staff must remember that the welfare of the child is paramount.
-The school's whistleblowing code, displayed around the school and available on the school server and Google Drive, enables staff to raise concerns or allegations, initially in confidence and for a sensitive enquiry to take place.
+The school's whistleblowing code, displayed around the school, and available from the school website or electronically on Google Drive (Policies), enables staff to raise concerns or allegations, initially in confidence and for a sensitive enquiry to take place.